solehudinmq/pistonqueue/README.md

 For more details, you can see the following example :
 - consumer for dead letter process : [example/simulations/consumer_dead_letter.rb](https://github.com/solehudinmq/pistonqueue/blob/development/example/simulations/consumer_dead_letter.rb).

-Note: if the dead letter process still fails, the data will be saved in the topic '<topic-name>_dlq_archive'.
+Note: if the dead letter process still fails, the data will be saved in the topic `<topic-name>_dlq_archive`.

 ## How to do a Stress Test